willymcallister/willymcallister.github.io/_drafts/charge.md

 ----

-## Amber
+## Eels and amber

-I want to start at the very beginning, like 5000 years ago.
-For the moment, pretend you never heard the words charge or electricity, and forget you know anything about atoms.
+Let's start at the very beginning, like 5000 years ago.
+For the moment, pretend you never heard of charge or electricity, and forget you know anything about atoms.

 Around 5000 years ago, the Egyptians knew that if you touched an eel it could give you a shock.
 They didn't know why it happened, but they used to tell sick people to touch eels to make them feel better.
 This very first practical application of electricity was in medicine.